mzivic7/endcord/README.md

 Also some servers my not provide an ability to hide channels.
 Thats why in endcord channels can be locally hidden, by selecting channel in channel tree and pressing `Alt+H`.
 Locally hidden channels can be restored by removing them in `hidden_channels.json`, see [Configuration](#configuration) for path.

+### Terminal size
+Recommended terminal size for proper viewing is minimum 118 columns and 32 rows, for default theme.

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.